How to Start a Business in Delaware (Full Guide)

 I see these four happen often:

-1. Failing to maintain proper corporate records can pierce the corporate veil, exposing personal assets to business liabilities.
+1. Failing to maintain proper corporate records can pierce the corporate veil — which means your personal assets are suddenly on the hook for business liabilities.
+That defeats the entire purpose of forming an LLC or corporation.

 2. Missing annual report deadlines results in penalties and potential dissolution.
-Delaware requires annual reports by March 1st for corporations and June 1st for LLCs.
+Corporations must file by March 1st; LLCs have until June 1st.
+Put both dates in your calendar now.

 Ongoing Compliance Requirements